oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Control mail size limits.
 - Control the use of mail archives.

 The above configuration can be completed on all new mailboxes using a Client Access Services (CAS) Mailbox Plan.
 A CAS Mailbox Plan is used to configure settings when a licence is assigned to a new user.
 If the licence is changed, the CAS Mailbox plan linked to that new licence is applied.
-CAS Mailbox plans will be inherited from the existing Agency plans.
+CAS Mailbox plans will be inherited from the existing organisation plans.

 In addition to the above mailbox configuration, by default, standard user accounts have access to Exchange Online via Exchange Online PowerShell .
 ACSC guidance to disable unneeded features requires that this feature be disabled.